ssxnt/Operating-Systems-Design/README.md

 # CPEN-333A
-Private repository for my CPEN 333A labs; to be extensively documented upon completion of the course.
+Private repository for my CPEN 333A labs and projects; to be extensively documented upon completion of the course.